teresa-klatzer/teresa-klatzer.github.io/_news/announcement_7.md

 related_posts: false
 ---

-15 Sept 2017: We have been awarded with the
+We have been awarded with the
- ###### Best Paper Award
+<b> Best Paper Award </b>
-for <a href="https://www.tugraz.at/fileadmin/user_upload/Institute/ICG/Images/team_pock/projects/bivision/kobler-vn-2017.pdf"> Variational Networks: Connecting Variational Methods and Deep Learnin </a> at GCPR 2017 in Basel, Switzerland!
+for <a href="https://www.tugraz.at/fileadmin/user_upload/Institute/ICG/Images/team_pock/projects/bivision/kobler-vn-2017.pdf"> Variational Networks: Connecting Variational Methods and Deep Learning </a> at GCPR 2017 in Basel, Switzerland!